DannyBoyNYC/5-D3-bar-chart/readme.md

   .style("transform", `translateY(${dimensions.boundedHeight}px)`);
 ```

-And lastly, let's throw a label on there to make it clear what the tick labels represent.
+Add a label to make it clear what the tick labels represent:

 ```js
 const xAxisLabel = xAxis